17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Acadia National Park in September

-Great activity options include hiking Beech Mountain Trail, tide-pooling at Seawall, and checking out the Bass Harbor Head Light Station, one of Acadia’s three lighthouses.
+The west side of the Maine island is less frequented, so check out that side for a more secluded and serene day.
+Great activity options include hiking Beech Mountain Trail, photographing the tide pool at Seawall, and checking out the Bass Harbor Head Light Station, one of Acadia’s three lighthouses.

 September is a great month to check out some of the programs Acadia offers, such as ranger-led bike rides and stargazing nights.